The Impact of Cloud Computing on Geophysical and Seismological Research

 • Compute-heavy tasks such as inversion, detection, tomography, and simulation.

-Key Benefits
+Key benefits

-1. Scalability on Demand
+1. Scalability on demand

 Cloud resources can scale up during intensive processing (for example, event detection over long archives) and scale down when workloads are light.
+The QuakeFlow workflow leans into exactly this by containerizing every stage and running on Kubernetes so the cluster autoscales with the job [1].

-2. Faster Collaboration
+2. Faster collaboration

 Teams in different locations can work from the same cloud data and shared notebooks, reducing friction in reproducible research.

-3. Cost Flexibility
+3. Cost flexibility

 Instead of buying and maintaining fixed hardware, researchers can use pay-as-you-go resources and optimize costs with scheduling and autoscaling.

-4. Reproducible Pipelines
+4. Reproducible pipelines

 Containerized workflows and infrastructure-as-code make it easier to reproduce analyses across projects and institutions.